What is diabetic eye disease?

 Does laser cure diabetic retinopathy?

-Laser does not cure diabetic retinopathy.
+The laser does not cure diabetic retinopathy.
 Since diabetes is a problem that affects your whole body, it affects all of the vessels of the retina, as well as other areas.
 The best way to handle diabetic retinopathy is through prevention with blood sugar control and exercise.